Isotypical components of the homology of ICIS and images of deformations of map germs

 On the other hand, if $s_k$ contains a linear term, then it is easy to see that $s_{k+1}$ is a unit.
 Hence, once we find a linear term on the variables $y_1,\ldots,y_k$ in the equations of $D^k(f)$, $D^{k+1}(f)=\varnothing$.
 For this reason, once we have found $n-1$ linear terms on $x_1,\ldots,x_{n-1}$ and a linear term on some $y_i$, the next multiple point space is going to be empty.
 Also, the number of equations necessary to define $D^k(f)$ is $\big(p-(n-1)\big)(k-1)$.

-Finally, if the number of equations necessary to define $D^\kappa(f)$, is lower or equal than $n-1$, we can find a germ that uses the variables $x_1,\ldots,x_{n-1}$ to guarantee that $D^k(f)$ is smooth for $k\leq\kappa$ and avoids linear terms on $y_i$ except, perhaps, at $D^{\kappa+1}(f)$; so it would be a strongly contractible map.
-Indeed, if one wants that the linear term $x_i$ appears in the $(k-1)$-iterated divided difference (which define $D^k(\bullet)$) it is enough with writing $y^kx_i$ (see, for instance, \cref{ex:disgusting}).
-Also, $y^k$ gives a linear term in the $(k-2)$-iterated divided differences.
+Finally, if the number of equations necessary to define $D^\kappa(f)$, is less or equal to $n-1$, we can use the variables $x_1,\ldots,x_{n-1}$ to find a germ so that $D^k(f)$ is smooth for $k\leq\kappa$ and avoids linear terms on $y_i$ except, perhaps, at $D^{\kappa+1}(f)$; so it would be a strongly contractible map.
+Indeed, if one wants that the linear term $x_i$ appears in a $(k-1)$-iterated divided difference $\mathit{d}\mathit{d}_i^k$ (which define $D^k(\bullet)$) it is enough to include the term $y^{k+1}x_i$ in a component of the map germ (see, for instance, \cref{ex:disgusting}).
+On the other hand, $y^{k+1}$ gives a linear term in the $(k)$-iterated divided difference.
 This is enough to give strongly contractible maps whenever

 This inequality is equivalent to the inequality of the statement.